For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Consumer Price Index (CPI)

 CPI is essentially the cost of the average person's 'shopping basket'.
-There are loads of products and services that are studied to calculate the CPI.
+Loads of products and services are studied to calculate the CPI.

 In November 2022, CPI inflation made the headlines as it was announced it had increased to 11.1% in October.
-This is the highest it has been in 41 years.
+This was the highest it had been in 41 years.

 Consumer Price Index including housing costs (CPIH)